 Other companies such as Locklizard have created standalone applications that can provide additional security.
 The security of the system is not at the mercy of the original application and other security controls can be added at the Operating System level (i.e. the prevention of third party screen grabbers or printing to file drivers) since the application has direct control.
 Preventing plugins from loading stops an easy way in to attack the system.

 Rights management software has also been widely implemented in the browser using either HTML5 or flash technology to control access to and use of documents.
 This approach is popular with secure data room systems to securely share information that is confidential – e.g. controlling use of board documents, due diligence and M&A material.
 However, since no software is installed on the client computer, there is less control available over what users can do with documents.
 For example, users can take screenshots of documents or print to file drivers (if printing is allowed), so a browser based rights management system is not as secure as a device installed one.
 There is also the obvious security issue that users can share login information with others so you need to lock users to specific locations if you want to prevent this, and of course the incovenience of users having to be always online to view protected documents.

 When choosing a rights management system you therefore need to decide what you are trying to achieve, what document controls you require, and how users will access your protected content.

 To learn more about rights management, take a look at History of Rights Management.

 Why Locklizard for Document Rights Management?

 Persistent rights management regardless of where documents are located

 Locklizard takes your document protection seriously.
-We provide total document control with US Gov strength AES 256 bit encryption, public key technology, DRM and licensing controls to ensure your documents remain protected no matter where they reside.
+We provide total document control with US Gov strength AES encryption, public key technology, DRM and licensing controls to ensure your documents remain protected no matter where they reside.

 - Our Digital Rights Management products enable you to share documents securely without insecure passwords or plug-ins, and enforce access, location, expiry, and usage controls.